moazshorbagy/processor/README.md

 FileNameExample => TriStateBuffer

 # 2 - Entities naming convention
-Same name used used for the file name should be used as the entity name
+Same name used for the file name should be used as the entity name

 # 3 - Variable naming convetion
 var_name_example => write_enable_1